openclimatefix/solar-and-storage/README.md

 ```

 ![Example](examples/solar_and_storage.png)
+The first plot shows the solar profile, the second shows the prices that day.
+The third shows the battery profile.
 You can see that the battery charged from the solar site at the end of the solar maximum